skiffos/SkiffOS/README.md

  - `SKIFF_NO_INTERACTIVE`: Auto-confirm all interactive prompts

-Example: Odroid U3
+Example: Odroid XU4
 ==================

-As an example, here's how to build SkiffOS for the ODROID U3.
+As an example, here's how to build SkiffOS for the ODROID XUr.

 Set the config setting `SKIFF_CONFIG` and the workspace `SKIFF_WORKSPACE` and kick off the build:

 ```
 export SKIFF_WORKSPACE=tutorial
-SKIFF_CONFIG=odroid/u make compile
+SKIFF_CONFIG=odroid/xu4,skiff/core make compile
 ```

 You have to set `SKIFF_WORKSPACE` always, as this tells Skiff which workspace to use.
 However, Skiff will remember which config chain you used for the workspace, so you don't need to set it multiple times.